abenevaut/docker-kata/README.md

 	- to run services
 - understand and practice basics volume and network management

+## Prerequisite

+- you must have Docker installed on your machine
+- we will be working with Linux containers, a basic understanding of an OS may be necessary

+ℹ️ all exercises are running on Windows and Visual Studio 2022 but nothing is specific to this environment.

 ## Excersices

 Each directory contains an exercise to do.
 - readme.md contains the subject
 - readme.md contains the solution
 - the other files will illustrate the build context of a binary or service that will have to run in a container

-## Prerequisite

-- we will be working with Linux, it is not necessary to know this OS, nevertheless a basic understanding of an OS may be necessary.
-- you must have Docker installed on your machine

 ## See also